shaloo/docs.arcana/docs/concepts/authtype/custom-oauth.md

 ### JWT Attributes/Claims

-These are key, value pairs that are used to validate the JWT provided by the developer post custom user authentication to the {{config.extra.arcana.sdk_name}} via the `loginWithCustomVerifier()` method.
+These are key, value pairs that are used to validate the JWT provided by the developer post custom user authentication to the {{config.extra.arcana.sdk_name}} via the `loginWithCustomProvider()` method.

 Examples: